 What side effects can my child get from the vaccine?

-The side effects for children five and up are very similar to adults.
+The side effects for children are very similar to adults.
 After being vaccinated, some children reported temporary reactions, such as swelling from the injection, tiredness or feeling bad for a day or two.
 These are normal symptoms and signs of a proper immune response, similar to those experienced when receiving other routine vaccinations.
 These reactions typically last no longer than a day and a half.
 Your child cannot get COVID-19 from the vaccine.
 Please consult your pediatrician if you have any concerns about the way your child is feeling after vaccination.
 View more information here

 Contact your doctor or healthcare provider: